 In most cases, repair is the more cost-effective solution for maintaining and protecting metal parts in a marine environment, and this is where VRC Metal Systems can help.
-Rather than go to the expense of replacing an entire component or item, fixes such as cold spray application can be completed in place, offering the part a new lease on life.
+Rather than go to the expense of replacing an entire component or item, cold spray coating can be used to prevent corrosion offering the part a new lease on life.
+Cold spray can also be used to to manufacture new parts or sections in place.

 Just how does this work?
 Read on to discover everything you need to know about cold spray applications and how to transform the repair and maintenance expectations for your business.